gkcodez/bountymine/docs/getting-started/pre-security/linux-fundamentals/linux-fundamentals-part-1.md

 ## Basic Linux Commands
 - `echo` - Prints the given text.
 - `whoami` - Prints the currently logged in user name.
+- `ls` - Lists the files in the given directory.
+- `cd` - Change to the given directory.
+- `cat` - Displays the contents of a file.
+- `pwd` - Prints the path of current working directory.
+- `find` - Finds a specific file within a tree of directories.
+- `grep` - Search the contents of a file.

+## Shell Operators
+- `&` - Runs command in the background.
+- `&&` - Combine multiple commands in one line.
+The second command runs only if the first one is successful.
+- `>` - Redirects the output of a command into a file.
+- `>>` - Same as redirect operator but instead of overwriting this operator appends to the contents of the file.